mdeboute/maze_optim/README.md

 # Maze

 This is a programming project about generation and labyrinth tour.
-There are 3 main files :
+There are 3 main files:
 + `solution_generate.py` for generate a labyrinth,
 + `solution_shortest.py` for calculate a shorter path,
 + `solution_visit.py` for making * visits * (without visibility of the complete labyrinth).